Queer community archives: Origins

 In addition to the above organizations, LGBT historian and founding member of the GLBT Historical Society Gerard Koskovich notes that it is likely that some of the other homophile organizations scattered around the United States from the mid-1950s to mid-1960s also maintained small archival holdings, but that research to establish this has yet to be done.

 Political activism, community empowerment, and social change were all motivating factors underpinning these community-based archival efforts.
 The above listed collections and the queer community archives that have been instated since began because pioneering individuals and/or communities saw a lack of representation in their local archives and public libraries and sought to redress this discrimination.
 These archives were founded as conscious, political acts vital for presenting their communities positively to the dominant culture of heteronormativity and homophobia, while preserving their history for future generations.
 While many individuals held private collections of personal papers and ephemera, individuals such as Gail Land, Jim Kepner, and Willie Walker acted as catalysts to bring these collections together to form queer community archives.

+In recent years, the Archivo de la Memoria Trans (Spanish for: "Trans Memory Archive") of Argentina has had great international recognition and has influenced the proliferation of a number of similar archives focused on trans history in different Latin American countries.